seL4/docs/Tutorials/seL4_Tutorial_3.md

 thread's IPC buffer.
 Recall that each thread has only one IPC buffer.
 Go back and look at your call to seL4_TCB_Configure() in step 7 again: you set the IPC buffer for the new thread in the last 2 arguments to this function.
-Likewise, the thread that created '''your''' main thread also set an IPC buffer up for you.
+Likewise, the thread that created **your** main thread also set an IPC buffer up for you.

 So seL4_SetMR() and seL4_GetMR() simply write to and read from the IPC